TMR2005/BID.ai/README.md

 ### **Main Components:**

 1. **Activities**:
-   - 'Login' : The entry point for the app.
+   - `Login` : The entry point for the app.
 The user enters their mobile number.
    - `Dashbaord`:  It displays the welcome message and product summary.
    - `AddProductActivity`: The screen where vendors can add a new product, including name, price, category, and image.